Melitta

 Melitta (/məˈliːtə/) is a German company selling coffee, paper coffee filters, and coffee makers, part of the Melitta Group, which has branches in other countries.
 The company is headquartered in Minden, North Rhine-Westphalia.

 It is named after Melitta Bentz (1873–1950) who founded the company after she invented the drip brew paper coffee filter (German patent granted 8 July 1908).
 Bentz later ran the company as a family business.

 History

 In 1908, Melitta Bentz, a 35-year-old woman from Dresden, Germany, invented the first coffee filter, receiving a patent registration for her "Filter Top Device lined with Filter Paper" from the Patent Office in Berlin on 8 July.
 She founded the company bearing her name the same year.

 In the 1930s, Melitta revised the original filter, tapering it into the shape of a cone and adding ribs.
 This created a larger filtration area, allowing for improved extraction of the ground coffee.
-In 1936, the widely recognised cone-shaped filter paper that fit inside the tapered filter top was introduced.
+In 1936, the widely recognized cone-shaped filter paper that fit inside the tapered filter top was introduced.
 The '102' became the most popular.

+During World War II, Melitta paused production of coffee filters to work with the Nazis to produce military supplies as part of a "National Socialist model plant."